Radiation of breathing vortex electron packets in magnetic field: Introduction

 Here we make a very first step towards addressing this question by employing a semiclassical approach for finding the radiated power and the corresponding loss of angular momentum.
 Our method begins with the wavefunction of a vortex electron, from which we derive the probability density and current.
 Multiplying by the electric charge and interpreting these densities as the effective distribution of the electric charge and current, we then use them as the source terms on the right-hand side of Maxwell's equations.

 We model the linac as a region with homogeneous, longitudinal electric and magnetic fields.
 The primary role of the electric field is acceleration, and its contribution to radiation is negligible.
+Since a typical spatial coherence length of electron packets in accelerators does not exceed a few nanometers \cite{ehberger2015highly, cho2004quantitative, cho2013electron}, which is several orders of magnitude less than the spatial inhomogeneities of the accelerating electric field and focusing magnetic field, the packet locally probes the homogeneous fields.
 Therefore, our analysis of radiation focuses exclusively on the effects of the longitudinal magnetic field.

 A vortex electron in free space is most realistically described with a free nonstationary Laguerre-Gaussian ($\text{NSLG}_{\text{f}}$) state \cite{McMorran2011, Schachinger2015, Bliokh2017, McMorran2017, Silenko2019, Sizykh2024Apr, Sizykh2024AprTransmission, Sheremet2025May}.
 Due to its nonstationary dynamics, the electron cannot be described with a stationary Landau state upon entering the magnetic field.
 Instead, its motion is accurately characterized with the nonstationary counterparts of Landau states: NSLG states in a magnetic field \cite{Zou2021Jan, Karlovets2021Vortex, Melkani2021, Zou2024Feb, Sizykh2024Apr, Sizykh2024AprTransmission}.
 Their distinguishing feature lies in oscillations of the state’s root-mean-square (r.m.s.) radius, resembling the phenomenon of betatron oscillations.
 Consequently, even within a magnetic field collinear with its average momentum, the electron’s wave packet behaves as a ``breathing'' charge cloud.
 From the perspective of classical electrodynamics, such an oscillating charge distribution must radiate, and calculating the characteristics of this radiation is the primary focus of this work.
 We illustrate our results in two experimentally relevant scenarios --- for electron microscopes and linacs.
 Examining both of these, it is shown that the losses of OAM are negligible in the vast majority of cases, thus enabling transport and focusing of vortex electrons, protons, or ions in the longitudinal magnetic fields.